syrac-org/syrac-docs/src/en/rules.md

 If you were the first one to complete a task which was deleted, feel free to re-create the task yourself and submit your track.

-## Flight
+## Flights

 Everyone can submit attempts for all tasks, without limits.
 You can submit multiple attempts to the same task (or different ones) during the same day.
 Tracks should be submitted as IGC files with a valid signature.

 ## Cheating